lanl-aea/waves/docs/tutorial_00_scons.rst

 The :meth:`waves.scons_extensions.project_help_message` wraps two common calls to the `SCons Help`_ construction environment method that will append the following to the project help message accessed by ``scons -h``:

-* the command line build options
+* the command-line build options
 * the default target list
 * the project alias list